Iotic-Labs/iotics-host-lib/README.md

 By the end of following the steps in this README and selecting to add example code, then next following the steps in the READMEs of the generated Connectors, you will have created and run a fully functioning example.
 This example demonstrates the basics of publishing data into Iotics and receiving data out of Iotics.

-The example publisher Connector creates a twin and shares random letters, the example follower Connector creates its own twin then finds and follows the publisher twin's feed logging the letters as they are shared by the publisher.
+The example publisher Connector creates a twin and shares random temperatures, the example follower Connector creates its own twin then finds and follows the publisher twin's feed logging the temperatures as they are shared by the publisher.
 The READMEs in the folders of the two Connectors that you create point out the important parts of the Connector's code and guide you through building and running the Connectors.

 The symmetry of the publisher and the follower having their own twins allows their interaction to be brokered and so provides an extra level of security - for more details please refer to the Iotics [Key Concepts](https://docs.iotics.com/docs/key-concepts#brokered-interactions) documentation.